-To view a message, click on the message subject to open the message.
+To open and view a message, click on its subject.
 After reading the message, click the Acknowledge button to confirm the receipt and review of the selected message.
 The message disappears from your inbox.

 Note: If the same message was sent to several users or users with certain roles, the message you acknowledge only disappears from your inbox.